Bachelor2025JVTD/EvaluatingTool/README.md

 ### Software configuration
 #### Folderstructure
-The give folderstructure must be implemented with correct syntax to be able to save the images.
+The given folderstructure must be implemented with correct syntax to be able to save the images.

 ```bash